Open-Technology-Foundation/bash_docstring/README.md

 ## Error Handling and Output

-If the script fails to find a docstring, it outputs an error message.
-The use of eval to process docstring lines allows for dynamic content, but it also requires careful escaping of certain characters to avoid unintended command execution.
+If the script fails to find a docstring, it outputs a message and returns an error.

 ## Security Considerations